The fine-dining restaurant train: TOHOKU EMOTION

 The TOHOKU EMOTION’s menu changes every three to six months, so you can look forward to something new the next time you ride it!
-For April to September 2020, the outbound lunch menu will feature creations from Chef Harada of 「trattoria LIPAGIO」, a popular Hirosaki-based Italian restaurant.
-It will consist of an appetizer, a pasta dish, a main course and a selection of dessert.
-The inbound dessert buffet will continue to be overseen by pâtissier Chef Kumagaya from Hotel Metropolitan Morioka.
+For April to September 2020, the outbound lunch menu will feature creations from Chef Harata of 「trattoria LIPAGIO」, a popular Hirosaki-based Italian restaurant.
+It will consist of an appetiser, a pasta dish, a main course and a selection of dessert.
+The inbound dessert buffet will continue to be overseen by pâtissier Chef Kumagai from Hotel Metropolitan Morioka.

 Coastal scenery and Japanese omotenashi